Add data dictionaries

 How data dictionaries work:

-- Data dictionary details appear in published dataset metadata for data users
+- Dictionary fields appear in published dataset metadata

 Add a data dictionary

-To add a data dictionary to a dataset, you must be a Metadata Editor or have the permission to edit datasets.
-Check your permissions.
+Add data dictionaries to document the structure and meaning of dataset fields.
+You must be an Editor or have the permission to edit datasets, check your permissions.

 -

-Ensure the dataset is in draft mode, or revert it to draft if needed.
+Ensure the dataset record is in Draft, or revert it to draft if needed.

 -